 Ant control can be a nuisance as once one venture inside your home in search of food, and scores something yummy, he’ll send a message home to call in all the troops.

 Never fear, as you can get ready for battle with these three ingredients:

 Warning: Keep these traps away from kids or pets, as they are not safe to consume.

 How to create a homemade ant trap:

-- In a small bowl, mix together 3 tablespoons of sugar with 1 tablespoon of Borax.
+- In a small bowl, mix together 3 tablespoons of sugar with 1 tablespoon of Borax (or baking soda).
 The Borax shouldn’t overpower as ants won’t take the bait.

 - Separate the mixture into 2-3 small sealable containers.

 - With a straw or teaspoon, take a few drops of water and drip into each container.
 You want to create a paste, so slowly add more liquid as needed.
 Stir together until it’s like the consistency of maple syrup.

 - Seal the lids tightly, then pierce small holes in the lid and upper side, which are big enough for the ants to crawl into the container.